SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-**Checking the existence and the index of a line in an internal table**
+### Checking the Existence and the Index of a Line in an Internal Table

 This is relevant if you are not interested in the content of a table line, but only want to find out whether a line exists that matches to the